rerun-io/rerun/design/space_views.md

 ## Space view state
-In addition to blueprint stored data, a space view has a class specific `SpaceViewState` which stored ephemeral state that is not persisted as part of the blueprint.
+In addition to blueprint stored data, a view has a class specific `SpaceViewState` which stored ephemeral state that is not persisted as part of the blueprint.
 This is typically used for animation/transition state.